 Core Body Suspension Trainer Rehab Movements

-If you thought normal side planks were tough adding the instability of the suspension trainer takes is to another level!
+If you thought standard side planks were tough, adding the instability of the suspension trainer takes is to another level!

-This exercise is great for working the anterior abs and hip flexors.
+This exercise is excellent for working the anterior abs and hip flexors.

 A very underrated exercise in the strength world that works with bands, cable columns, and suspension trainers.
 This builds strong anti-rotation strength in the midline.

-Working with a lot of fitness athletes, I find this exercise incredibly valuable for strengthening the midline and shoulder girdle with great translation to the gymnastics skills CrossFit athletes perform.
+Working with a lot of fitness athletes, I find this exercise incredibly valuable for strengthening the midline and shoulder girdle with excellent translation to the gymnastics skills CrossFit athletes perform.

-If you are ready to grab a suspension trainer for your clinic I’d again recommend looking at the Edge Suspension Trainer for a great quality piece of equipment for a phenomenal deal!
+If you are ready to grab a suspension trainer for your clinic, I’d again recommend looking at the Edge Suspension Trainer for a high quality piece of equipment for a phenomenal deal!